jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 -- pause -- (or slide of children learning?)

-I've gotten pretty into studying how we as learn best, and how that relates to the way we as support people teach.
+If you look at research on how people learn best, it's pretty conclusive that we learn by tinkering, by having the confidence to try something out on our own and see the results.

-It seems pretty conclusive at this time that we learn by tinkering, by having the confidence to try something out on our own and see the results.
 Static resources can enable that - our customers can watch a video one hundred times in a row, if that will help them get the concept.

-People who are really learning become more comfortable and confident using our apps, which ultimately results in more doing of awesome things.
+People who are really empowered to learn become more comfortable and confident using our apps, which ultimately results in the doing of more awesome things.

 ## Big Slide of Progress